dartavion/iteration7client/README.md

 	- Bower is used for dependency management, so that you no longer have to manually download and manage your scripts.

+### Pushing to github.io

+- run tests first
+- Build application - grunt build
+- Commit and push to github if tests are passing
+- Push to github.io - grunt gh-pages

+- To see changes visit - http://digitalscientists.github.io/AMC-client/

 ### UI Architecture